sami3737/Running-Man/README.md

   }
 ```

-* **authLevel** is for both console commands eventon & eventoff, if you set it to 1, all user with auth level 1 and 2 will have access to command.
+* **authLevel** is for both console commands eventon & eventoff, if you set it to 1, all users with auth levels 1 and 2 will have access to the command.
-* **AutoStart** if set to true, the event will auto start at reload.
+* **AutoStart** If set to true, the event will auto-start at reload.
-* **Block clans kill reward** if set to 1 and clans is loaded, clan kill reward will be blocked.
+* **Block clans kill reward** If set to 1 and clans are loaded, clan kill reward will be blocked.
-* **Block friends kill reward** if set to 1 and clans is loaded, friend kill reward will be blocked.
+* **Block friends kill reward** If set to 1 and clans are loaded, the friend kills reward will be blocked.
-* **ChatName** is the name that appear infront of each message from lang file.
+* **ChatName** is the name that appears in front of each message from the lang file.
-* **Count** is the minimum players needed to launch the event.
+* **Count** is the minimum number of  players needed to launch the event.
 * **DisconnectPendingTimer** timer length, enabled when a runner is getting disconnect.
-* **AutoStart** if set to true will start the timer after a plugin reload or after a restart.
+* **AutoStart** if set to true will start the timer after a plugin reloads or after a restart.
-* **Display Distance** is here to allow owner to display or not distance for the command /run.
+* **Display Distance** is here to allow the owner to display or not distance for the command /run.
 * **Excluded auth level** to exclude moderator and admin set to 1, to exclude admin set to 2, to include everyone set to 0.
-* **PauseeventTime** is the waiting time between 2 event (in minutes).
+* **PauseeventTime** is the waiting time between 2 events (in minutes).
-* **StarteventTime** is the time a player have to kill the runner, if runner isn't killed after this delay he will receive a reward (in minutes).
+* **StarteventTime** is the time a player has to kill the runner, if the runner isn't killed after this delay he will receive a reward (in minutes).

 ```json
   "TimeRange": {